elizabethany/TraversalMaykr-Py-GUI/README.md

+This program has now been depreciated in favour of [TraversalMaykr-Cpp-GUI](https://github.com/elizabethany/TraversalMaykr-Cpp-GUI).

 # TraversalMaykr-Py-GUI
 A Python GUI tool to generate `idInfoTraversal` and `idInfo_TraversalChain` (+ `idInfo_TraversalPoint`) entities for Doom Eternal.
 Based on Powerball253's [TraversalMaykr](https://github.com/PowerBall253/TraversalMaykr).